arendjr/selectivity/README.md

 Migrating from Select2
 ----------------------

-*Note: Select3 is not affiliated with the Select2 project.*

-Before you decide to migrate from Select2 to Select3, you should consider that not every feature supported by Select2 is supported by Select3.
-So check beforehand whether Select3 actually meets your requirements.
+Before you decide to migrate from Select2 to Selectivity, you should consider that not every feature supported by Select2 is supported by Selectivity.
+So check beforehand whether Selectivity actually meets your requirements.

 ### Unsupported features

-The following is an (incomplete) list of features which Select3 currently lacks:
+The following is an (incomplete) list of features which Selectivity currently lacks:

  * Reordering of selected items.
 Select2 allows reordering of selected items, for example through drag 'n drop.
-Select3 doesn't and there are curently no plans to implement this.
+Selectivity doesn't and there are curently no plans to implement this.
  * Options.
-Select3 lacks some miscellaneous options supported by Select2.
+Selectivity lacks some miscellaneous options supported by Select2.
 Notable omissions are `selectOnBlur` and `maximumSelectionSize`, among others.
  * Events.
-Select2 currently emits more events than Select3 does.
+Select2 currently emits more events than Selectivity does.
 Notable omissions are 'select2-clearing', 'select2-focus' and 'select2-blur' among others.

 ### Notable differences

  * Select2 has explicit support for tags through the `tags` option.
-With Select3, tagging is also supported, but works through the regular `items` option.
+With Selectivity, tagging is also supported, but works through the regular `items` option.
  * Formatting functions.
 Select2 allows you to specify a wide range of `format*()` functions in the options.
-With Select3, instead of passing various formatting functions, you can customize the templates, both globally and per instance.
+With Selectivity, instead of passing various formatting functions, you can customize the templates, both globally and per instance.

 ### Miscellaneous

- * If you have customized the CSS you use with Select2, you will have to take into account that you may need to customize it again for Select3 as the templates are very different.
+ * If you have customized the CSS you use with Select2, you will have to take into account that you may need to customize it again for Selectivity as the templates are very different.
  * Some properties are named differently, even though they have very similar meaning.
 Examples:
    * `createSearchChoice` is now `createTokenItem`.
    * The `choice` parameter to events is now called `item`.